-Doctoral students have the opportunity to gain experience in teaching in Human Development and Family Science under an apprenticeship model whereby they co-teach with faculty members.
-Students may choose to do this for their professional development or as a part of their portfolio requirements.
-Students who choose to co-teach as part of their portfolio requirements complete a Co-Teaching Practicum.
-Co-teaching is not part of an assistantship; instead, students enroll in HDFS 9920 for 3 credit hours for the course co-taught.
-Students who complete the teaching practicum may include co-teaching on their vitae.

-Teaching plans are part of a student's Program of Study and must first be approved by the student's major professor and advisory committee.
+- Doctoral students can gain experience in teaching in Human Development and Family Science under an apprenticeship model whereby they co-teach with faculty members.
+Students may choose to do this for their professional development or as a part of their portfolio requirements. - Teaching plans are part of a student's Program of Study and must first be approved by the student's major professor and advisory committee.
 Preparation to co-teach for the first time should begin at least 2 semesters before the semester in which a student will actually teach.
 The following section details the procedures to follow for completing a teaching practicum.